iluwatar/java-design-patterns/model-view-intent/README.md

 This example demonstrates the key aspects of the MVI pattern: unidirectional data flow, clear separation of concerns, and the use of events to drive changes in the Model's state.

-## Applicability
+## When to Use the Model-View-Intent Pattern in Java

-* Useful in applications with complex user interfaces that require a clear separation of concerns and predictable state management.
+* The MVI pattern is useful in Java applications with complex user interfaces that require a clear separation of concerns, predictable state management, and enhanced maintainability.
 * Often applied in reactive programming environments to ensure a smooth data flow and state consistency.

-## Tutorials
+## Model-View-Intent Pattern Java Tutorials

 * [Model View Intent: a new Android Architecture Pattern (Apium Academy)](https://apiumacademy.com/blog/model-view-intent-pattern/)
 * [MVI Architecture for Android Tutorial: Getting Started (Kodeco)](https://www.kodeco.com/817602-mvi-architecture-for-android-tutorial-getting-started)

-## Known uses
+## Real-World Applications of Model-View-Intent Pattern in Java

 * Widely adopted in reactive and event-driven Java applications, particularly those using frameworks like RxJava or Project Reactor.
 * Used in Android development, especially with libraries that support reactive programming such as RxJava and LiveData.

-## Consequences
+## Benefits and Trade-offs of Model-View-Intent Pattern

 Benefits: